mroam/learnOpenGL/README.md

 * (√) Made our xcode glitter project's main.cpp ALMOST match the glfw demo from http://learnopengl.com

 * (√) Copied “[Glitter](http://github.com/Polytonic/Glitter)” tutorial and used cmake to make Glitter have an xcode project which compiled and ran (after a few changes, see its readme).

+* (√) Work-around for running tutorials on make: we found that cmake can make glad + glfw projects for us in Xcode, so we can use [glfw](http://www.glfw.org/ in tutorial from  http://learnopengl.com).

+* (√) Figured out a fix for our folders being large because having invisible files.
+[Here's a link to something!](http://superuser.com/questions/382120/mac-os-x-not-reporting-directory-sizes-correctly) Work-around: copy across just the cmake and vendor folders (see readme in learnopengl-for-cmake project), get rid of the hidden .git and .gitignore files, and remake with cmake.
+Voila-small project!

 * (√) Installed “[cmake](http://www.cmake.org/download/)” on our main machine so that the “[Glitter](http://github.com/Polytonic/Glitter)” tutorial can build xcode projects for us.